ianfajardo/tryorthokeys/posts/the-best-screw-in-keyboard-stabilizer-durock-v2.md

 ---
 title: "The Best Screw-In Keyboard Stabilizer: Durock V2"
 metatitle: "The Best Screw-In Keyboard Stabilizer: Durock V2"
-description: '"The Durock V2 Stabilizers are the best screw-in stabilizers you can get for your mechanical keyboard in terms of performance, durability, and availability."'
+description: The Durock V2 Stabilizers are the best screw-in stabilizers you can get for your mechanical keyboard in terms of performance, durability, and availability.
-date: '"2022-08-25"'
+date: 2022-08-25
 image: /screw-in-stabilizer-durock-v2.jpg
 ---
 ## What Advantages do the Durock V2 Stabilizers Have Over Other Screw-ins?